PKU-ONELab/Themis/README.md

-# Themis: Towards Flexible and Interpretable NLG Evaluation
+# Themis: A Reference-free NLG Evaluation Language Model with Flexibility and Interpretability

-This is the official repository for the paper [Themis: Towards Flexible and Interpretable NLG Evaluation](https://arxiv.org/abs/2406.18365).
+This is the official repository for our EMNLP 2024 paper [Themis: A Reference-free NLG Evaluation Language Model with Flexibility and Interpretability](https://aclanthology.org/2024.emnlp-main.891.pdf).

 ## Introduction